 Water quality in natural karst systems is vulnerable to pollution because contaminated water can flow rapidly from the surface to below-ground aquifers and cave streams.
 Sinkholes that have been modified to drain adjacent land further increase the potential for contamination because runoff enters underground streams without the benefit of being filtered through natural substrates.
 The absence of adequate vegetated buffers around sinkholes is problematic because such buffers filter contaminants and sediment before water reaches the sinkhole.

 The grotto sculpin occurs in small populations and lives in a specific habitat that is found only in five cave systems in Perry County.
 Like most other aquatic animals, it requires good water quality to survive.
 Because of its low numbers and limited range, the loss of one or more populations can be harmful to the entire species.
 Two mass mortalities of grotto sculpin have occurred since the early 2000s.
 Evidence indicates that both events were caused by point-source pollution of above-ground waters that drained to underground aquatic habitats.
 Water pollution not only harms grotto sculpin directly but also the cave stream ecosystems and aquifer underlying the Perry County karst system.

 What Is Being Done to Prevent Extinction of the Grotto Sculpin?

-Listing: We are proposing to add the grotto sculpin to the U.S. List of Endangered and Threatened Wildlife and Plants as an endangered species so that it receives protections provided by the Endangered Species Act.
+Listing: We added the grotto sculpin to the U.S. List of Endangered and Threatened Wildlife and Plants as an endangered species so that it receives protections provided by the Endangered Species Act.
 Listing a species also increases the priority of the species for funds, grants, and recovery opportunities.
-The proposed listing will highlight the importance of good water quality for the grotto sculpin and for human use.

 Implementation of Best Management Practices (BMPs): Following BMPs around sinkholes, such as installing and maintaining adequate vegetated buffers, reduces contamination of cave streams.